Khwaja Hassan Askari: Nawab

 His father Nawab Khwaja Habibullah Bahadur died on 21 November 1958 and Nawab Hasan Askari became the last Nawab of Dhaka on 22 November 1958.
 The army then transferred him to East Pakistan and he simultaneously served at the army's recruiting office in Dacca.
 Due to a heart problem in 1961, Nawab Hasan Askari requested to resign from the army.
 He contested the 1962 elections on a Muslim League ticket and won a seat in the National Assembly of Pakistan.
-He was appointed minister of the provincial cabinet in East Pakistan with portfolios of communications, waterways and railways.
+As per the constitution, he later resigned form his seat in the National Assembly and was appointed minister of the provincial cabinet in East Pakistan with portfolios of communications, waterways and railways.
 He started the first rail car service in East Pakistan which was then followed in West Pakistan and is credited with having had started the work of the new railway system in Dacca.

 During the 1965 war he was the Chief Warden of Dacca and was later appointed Warden General of East Pakistan.
 He was awarded the Hilal-e-Khidmat by the then President Major General Ayub Khan in the 1960s for his services to the nation.
 He was the President of the East Pakistan Muslim League (Convention) until the liberation of Bangladesh.

 Khawaja Hasan Askari was the guardian of the various philanthropic institutions like the Nawab Salimullah Orphanage, madrassah's supported by his family, Sir Salimullah Medical College, and Ahsanullah Engineering College also supported by his family.
 He was the director of P.I.A, I.D.B.P and various banks, P.I.D.C, president of the Pakistan Jute Mills Association, Dhaka Club and Dhaka Race Club, East Pakistan Cricket Board.
 He was also a member of the Chamber of Commerce.